Sukarth/Ali-Guli-Mane-Player/README.md

 The server code for this game is located in another repository.
 The code is also hosted on a different url to the client code.

-  The url for the repository to view the server code for this game: [Alu Guli Mane Server](https://github.com/Sukarth/Alu-Guli-Mane-Server/)
+  The url for the repository to view the server code for this game: [Ali Guli Mane Server](https://github.com/Sukarth/Alu-Guli-Mane-Server/)

 ### The game's client

   The client code for this game is stored in this repository.
-It is hosted at this url: [Alu Guli Mane Client](https://alu-guli-mane-player.onrender.com/).
+It is hosted at this url: [Ali Guli Mane Client](https://alu-guli-mane-player.onrender.com/).

 ## Troubleshooting